Anno 1404: Plot

 Lord Richard Northburgh, the treasurer of the Occidental Empire, is concerned for the health of the Emperor, after he fell ill with a mysterious illness.
 Seeking to pray for his recovery, Northburgh works to build a magnificent Cathedral in the Empire's capital, and grants the player with a fiefdom to build a new settlement and support his plans.
 As the cathedral's construction progresses, both find themselves recruited by Cardinal Lucius, an unscrupulous religious leader, into helping with the preparations for a Crusade against the Saracens of the Orient, under the supervision of Lucius' second-in-command, Guy Forcas.
 During their work, Northburgh becomes suspicious about the Emperor's illness, and slowly begins to suspect there is a plot to overthrow him.

-With the crusade completed, Lucius leaves it under the command of Marie d'Artois, who joyously brings most of the forces assembled to the Orient.
-However, Northburgh discovers that children from a settlement she had been governing went missing in her absence, and leads the player to the Orient after discovering Forcas moving several ramshackle ships out of the region.
-Making contact with the Grand Vizier of the Sultan, Al Zahir, the group discover that the children were abducted by Forcas into order to ensure the crusade cannot be stopped.
-Although they rescue the children, Forcas has Northburgh arrested for interfering in Lucius' plans.
+With the crusade completed, Lucius leaves it under the command of Marie d'Artois, who brings most of the assembled forces to the Orient.
+However, Northburgh discovers that children from a settlement she had been governing went missing in her absence, and leads the player to the Orient after discovering Forcas moving several ships out of the region.
+Making contact with the Grand Vizier of the Sultan, Al Zahir, the group discovers that the children were abducted by Forcas to ensure the crusade cannot be stopped.
+During their escape, Forcas encounters the Corsairs led by Hassan ben Sahid, who grant him safe passage in exchange for the children.
+With the assistance of Al Zahir, the player defeats the Corsairs and rescues the children.
+Forcas then has Northburgh arrested for interfering in Lucius' plans.
 Concerned about the crusade, Al Zahir works with the player to find evidence of Forcas' betrayal in order to convince Marie to end her involvement.
 In response, she lends her fleet to the player, which is ultimately used to defeat Forcas.

 Angered at discovering his plot has been unmasked, Lucius pursues after the player and Marie, as they flee the area.
 Although they initially attempt to fight against him, Marie ultimately is forced to receive aid from Al Zahir, whereupon he brings them to the island where the Emperor had been since falling ill.
 After Marie leaves to defend her homeland from Lucius, the player works with Al Zahir to cure the Emperor, along the way freeing Northburgh after learning he was imprisoned nearby.
 The group swiftly learn the Emperor had been poisoned, and that Lucius was behind the plot.
 Seeking to stop this, Northburgh and the player return to the Empire's capitol to thwart Lucius' plan, with the Emperor arriving with reinforcements that help to end the war and bring peace to the Empire.